nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to add a floating task.
-2. User inputs task details(UC01).
+1. User chooses to add a floating task and inputs task details(UC01).
-3. Program adds the task to the list of tasks.
+2. Program adds the task to the list of tasks.
 Use case ends

 #### Use case: Create an event

 **MSS**

-1. User chooses to add an event.
-2. User inputs task details(UC01).
+1. User chooses to add an event and inputs task details(UC01).
-3. Program requests for start date.
+2. Program requests for start date.
-4. User inputs start date.
+3. User inputs start date.
-5. Program requests for end date.
+4. Program requests for end date.
-6. User inputs end date.
+5. User inputs end date.
-7. Program adds the task to the list of tasks.
+6. Program adds the task to the list of tasks.
 Use case ends

 **Extensions**

-4a.
+3a.
 Program detects the start date is empty.

-> 4a1.
-Program shows an error message stating the start date is empty. <br>
-  4a2.
-Program requests for re-input. <br>
+> 3a1.
+Program shows an error message stating the start date is empty and requests for re-input. <br>
   Use case resumes at step 4

-4b.
+3b.
 Program detects the start date is invalid.

-> 4b1.
-Program shows an error message stating the start date is invalid. <br>
-  4b2.
-Program requests for re-input. <br>
+> 3b1.
+Program shows an error message stating the start date is invalid and requests for re-input. <br>
   Use case resumes at step 4

-6a.
+5a.
 Program detects the end date is empty.

-> 6a1.
-Program shows an error message stating the end date is empty. <br>
-  6a2.
-Program requests for re-input. <br>
+> 5a1.
+Program shows an error message stating the end date is empty and requests for re-input. <br>
   Use case resumes at step 6

-6b.
+5b.
 Program detects the end date is invalid.

-> 6b1.
-Program shows an error message stating the end date is invalid. <br>
-  6b2.
-Program requests for re-input. <br>
+> 5b1.
+Program shows an error message stating the end date is invalid and requests for re-input. <br>
   Use case resumes at step 6